Skin Yeast Infection

 How is a skin yeast infection diagnosed and treated?

 Your healthcare provider may know you have a skin yeast infection from your signs and symptoms.
-He may take a sample of your skin to check for fungus.
-He may also look at areas of your skin under ultraviolet light to show which type of yeast infection you have.
+He or she may take a sample of your skin to check for fungus.
+He or she may also look at areas of your skin under ultraviolet light to show which type of yeast infection you have.
 You may be given an antifungal cream or ointment to treat the infection.
 You may be given antifungal medicine as a pill if your infection is severe.

 How do I care for the skin near the infection?